andrewmcodes/andrewm.codes/src/_posts/articles/2020-02-22-rails-coverage-tools-coverband-54mg.md

 This view will highlight the lines that have been used, and those that haven't.
 Take care before you start ripping out code though, it's possible that you just haven't exercised that code yet.

-In the {% raw %}`posts_controller`{% endraw %} file in my example above, the code inside our {% raw %}`new`{% endraw %} and {% raw %}`create`{% endraw %} methods is not being used.
+In the `posts_controller` file in my example above, the code inside our `new` and `create` methods is not being used.
 I am going to open up the UI, and create a new post.
 You will notice that the coverage report looks a little different now:

 ![coverband_3](https://dev-to-uploads.s3.amazonaws.com/i/smks7r65kpjlpfan8cxj.jpg)

 It is important to exercise some due diligence before removing code that Coverband flags.
-In the example above, after some investigation I realized I in fact do not need {% raw %}`config/spring.rb`{% endraw %} because I am not using {% raw %}`spring`{% endraw %} in this project.
-This is the power of this library, the ability to point you towards areas in your codebase that may be safe to remove; however, if I had removed the flagged code in the {% raw %}`posts_controller`{% endraw %} then I would be in some trouble.
+In the example above, after some investigation I realized I in fact do not need `config/spring.rb` because I am not using `spring` in this project.
+This is the power of this library, the ability to point you towards areas in your codebase that may be safe to remove; however, if I had removed the flagged code in the `posts_controller` then I would be in some trouble.

 ### Tracking Gems